wstrange/fig/README.md

 * fig_flutter - Provides client authentication to your Dart gRPC server code

 Both packages delegate _authentication_ to Firebase.
-These packages provide a framework for integrating authentication into your gRPC services.
+These packages provide a framework for integrating authentication and session managment into your gRPC services.

 Use this if:

-* Your server is written in Dart.
+* You want to write your server in Dart.
 * You want your Flutter client to interact with your Dart server using gRPC instead of http/json.
+* You need basic session management.

 This code is lightly tested and POC quality.
 If there is further interest let's collaborate.